luqmanmusah/web_scraper/README.md

 cd bin

-Uncomment the byebug on line 6 in the main file.

 Finally run the executable file:

 main

-You can then run whatever information you need in the byebug and all houses will be saved inside the csv file.
+All houses will be saved inside the data.csv file.

 The scrapper is a script file that was built in order to pull essential data of a Listing website.
 The listing website is www.meqasa.com.

 The Client wants to get the Status, description, location and number of beds, washroom and garage of houses listed on the website.

 The Client wants to get a list of houses saved in a csv file to be able to assess the important details of houses listed on the website.

-1)Output to the terminal essential information about the houses listed on the website 2)save that information into data.csv file
+Save that information into data.csv file

 # Repository Contents